LavaCode/holoconnects-html/README.md

 - fix for CORS on serverside Holocontrol

+# Credit

+You may use this code only if granted by author

 **Author:** Kasper - Rapenburg Plaza<br>
 **Contact:** kasper@rapenburgplaza.nl<br>

 **Latest update:** 19th June 2024 - V1<br>